lsst-dm/dm_dev_guide/coding/pybind11_style_guide.rst

 ----------------------------------------------------------------

 When a generic type name or alias refers to a ``pybind11::class_<Ts...>`` object prefer to call it ``PyClass``.
-This is especially again common in `declare functions <style-guide-pybind11-declare-template-wrappers>`.
+This is especially again common in :ref:`declare functions <style-guide-pybind11-declare-template-wrappers>`.

 Organization
 ============